 If these required provisions are not in the trust, the special needs beneficiary could lose SSI or Medicaid eligibility.
 The new regulations go into effect October 1, 2010.
 Please contact us if you have questions about the new regulations or if you would like more information on the changes.

 Planning Note: A recent change in the Social Security Administration regulations governing self-settled special needs trusts could render some existing trusts invalid for SSI or Medicaid purposes.
 It is imperative to stay up to date on changes in the rules that apply to special needs trusts to ensure the benefits received by a special needs beneficiary are not jeopardized as a result of changes in the law.

 Conclusion.
 Planning for a special needs beneficiary requires particular care and knowledge on the part of the planning team.
 A properly drafted and funded special needs trust can ensure that special needs beneficiary has sufficient assets to care for him or her, in a manner intended by loved ones, throughout the beneficiary’s lifetime.
-Please contact us if you have any questions or would like to discuss any information in this newsletter further.
+Please contact our St. Louis and Clayton, MO disability law attorneys if you have any questions or would like to discuss any information in this newsletter further.

 To comply with the U.S. Treasury regulations, we must inform you that (i) any U.S. federal tax advice contained in this newsletter was not intended or written to be used, and cannot be used, by any person for the purpose of avoiding U.S. federal tax penalties that may be imposed on such person and (ii) each taxpayer should seek advice from their tax advisor based on the taxpayer’s particular circumstances.